Cardinals vs. Angels Player Props Betting Odds

 Goldschmidt Stats

-- Goldschmidt has put up 34 hits with 11 doubles, four home runs and 17 walks.
-He has driven in 14 runs with three stolen bases.
+- Goldschmidt has 11 doubles, four home runs, 17 walks and 14 RBI (34 total hits).
+He has swiped three bases.

 Goldschmidt Recent Games